rw417/rw417.github.io/content/authors/admin/_index.md

 ---
 Note: this is a WIP.
 Please check back in a few days.

-Zhihua (Robert) Wan is a PhD student in Biostatistics at the Rollins School of Public Health, Emory University.
+I am PhD student in Biostatistics at the Rollins School of Public Health, Emory University.
 {style="text-align: justify;"}